MadLittleMods/zig-ocr-neural-network/README.md

 A from scratch neural network implementation in Zig, trained against the MNIST dataset to recognize handwritten digits.

+A lot of the phrasing and concepts are taken from the resources linked in the [*developer notes*](./dev-notes.md).
+I'm just trying to piece together all of those resources into something that works and is understandable to me as I learn.

 ## Setup

 Download and extract the MNIST dataset from http://yann.lecun.com/exdb/mnist/ to a